YahiDar/RadarFormer/README.md

 }
 ```

-This code is heavily reliant on the [RODNet](https://github.com/yizhou-wang/RODNet) repository, please do visit and cite their works as well if you are interested in this work.
+This code is heavily reliant on the [RODNet](https://github.com/yizhou-wang/RODNet) repository.

 ## Installation